rudderlabs/config-generator/README.md

 ## More information

-For more information and documentation related to the RudderStack Config Generator, refer to the [RudderStack documentation](https://www.rudderstack.com/docs/get-started/rudderstack-open-source/control-plane-lite/).
+For more information and documentation related to the RudderStack Control Plane Lite, refer to the [RudderStack documentation](https://www.rudderstack.com/docs/get-started/rudderstack-open-source/control-plane-lite/).

 Some more points to note: